sidekickcode/sidekick-js-todos/README.md

 # sidekick-js-todos

-Finds TODO and FIXME comments in JavaScript code.
+[Sidekick](https://sidekickcode.com) analyser that finds TODO and FIXME comments in JavaScript code.